objcio/articles/2015-02-09-photoskit.md

 Image requests are dispatched using the `requestImageForAsset(...)` method.
 The method takes in a `PHAsset`, desired sizing of the image and other options (via the `PHImageRequestOptions` parameter object), and a results handler.
 The returned value can be used to cancel the request if the requested data is no longer necessary.

 ###Image Sizing and Cropping
 Curiously, the parameters regarding the sizing and cropping of the result image are spread across two places.
 The `targetSize` and and `contentMode` parameters are passed directly into the `requestImageForAsset(...)` method.
 The content mode describes whether the photo should be aspect-fitted or aspect-filled into the target size, similar to UIView's contentMode. **NB.
-If the photo should not be resized or cropped - pass PHImageManagerMaximumSize and PHImageContentMode.Default**
+If the photo should not be resized or cropped, pass `PHImageManagerMaximumSize` and `PHImageContentMode.Default`**

 Additionally, `PHImageRequestOptions` provides means of specifying *how* the image manager should resize.
 The `resizeMode` property can be set to .Exact (when the result image must match the target size), .Fast (more efficient than .Exact, but result image might differ from the target size) or .None.
 Furthermore, the `normalizedCroppingMode` property lets us specify how the image manager should crop the image. **NB.
-If `normalizedcroppingMode` is provided – set `resizeMode` to .Exact**
+If `normalizedcroppingMode` is provided, set `resizeMode` to .Exact**

 ###Request Delivery and Progress
 By default the image manager will deliver a lower-quality version of your image before delivering the high-quality version if it decides that's the optimal strategy to use.
 You can control this behaviour through the `deliveryMode` property - the default behavior described above is .Opportunistic.
 Set it to .HighQualityFormat if you're only interested in the highest-quality of the image available and longer load times are acceptable.
 Use .FastFormat to load the image faster sacrificing the quality.

 You can make the `requestImage...` method synchronous using the `synchronous` property on `PHImageRequestOptions`. **NB.
 When `synchronous` is set to true, the `deliveryMode` property is ignored and considered to be set to .HighQualityFormat**.

 When setting these parameters it is important to always consider that some of your users might have iCloud Photo Library enabled.
 The PhotosKit API practically doesn't distinguish photos available on-device from those available in the cloud – they are all loaded using the same `requestImage` method.
 This means, that every single of your image requests may potentially be a slow network request over the cellular network.
 Keep this in mind when considering using .HighQualityFormat and/or making your requests synchronous. **NB.
-If you want to make sure that the request doesn't hit the network – set networkAccessAllowed to false**
+If you want to make sure that the request doesn't hit the network, set networkAccessAllowed to false**

 Another iCloud-related property is `progressHandler`.
 You can set it to a [`PHAssetImageProgressHandler`](https://developer.apple.com/library/ios/documentation/Photos/Reference/PHImageRequestOptions_Class/index.html#//apple_ref/doc/c_ref/PHAssetImageProgressHandler) block that will be called by the image manager when downloading the photo from iCloud.